Purpose

 • Amphoteric detergents > effective against bacteria, yeasts, fungi and a number of viruses, not against bacterial spores.
 Disrupt protein synthesis.
 In the presence of acids, these are cationic; in the presence of bases anion-active.
 For example, Tego 51.

 • Hydrogen peroxide (H2*02) > oxidation, works against bacteria and to a lesser extent against bacteriophages, viruses, spore formers, yeasts and fungi.
 Gives no residues.
-Application for in beverage industry, 25-50% H2*02 at 60-80°C.
+Application for packaging in beverage industry, 25-50% H2*02 at 60-80°C.

 • Peracetic acid > oxidation, works against bacteria, bacteriophages, bacterial spores, viruses, yeasts and to a lesser extent against fungi.
 Effective at low temperatures, can be combined with acidic cleaning agents or H2*02, no harmful residues, corrosive.
 Use for cold disinfection.